GabrielHub/UniversitySimulator/README.md

 ### Events

-	Done using the EventController script.
-Uses an event ticker that counts down the time since the last event.
-	Picks a random value in a range.
-When the ticker hits that number an event happens.
-	Events can be helpful or damaging.
-Currently based on a random value
+**Types of Events:**

+- Random Events: In the EventController script.
+A random event can happen between a range and can be helpful or damaging and manipulates resources
+- Feature Events: When a new feature becomes available they send a message to the event log notifying the player.
+- GameState Events: When in a lose state, or when moving to another game phase.
+- Narrative Events: Acts as goals to achieve, notifies you whne there's a new goal, with a premise to string the player along a narrative
+- Notification Events: When new buyables are available, or when a resource has been low for a while.

+**Implementation:**

+Uses a messaging system, push new events to the EventController using DoEvent() when you want a random event to happen.

+Each event will flash a different color to show what kind of event it is.

 ### UI/UX

 - Tabs on the bottom of the screen for **Event Log** and one for each resource to manage them.
-- The **Event Log** tab, will open or close a transparent Event Log Object in the top middle of the screen.
+- The **Event Log** button, will open or close an Event Log Object in the top middle of the screen to show you all past events.
 - **Event Log** will be a "simple messaging system which will allow items in our projects to subscribe to events, and have events trigger actions in our games.
-This will reduce dependencies and allow easier maintenance of our projects."
+This will reduce dependencies and allow easier maintenance of our project."
 - **Play / Pause** button will be on the bottom right above the tabs
 - **Resources** will be in the top left
 - Tabs include a **Buy Menu**, an **Advanced Stats** tab, and an **Interactables** tab.